ToyB0x/ai-lint/README.md

 ## Overview

-AI-Lint is a tool that allows you to load rules from a Rule Registry to control AI behavior in LLM-powered code development.
-This approach brings numerous benefits including improved code quality, consistency, and early error detection.
+AI-Lint is a comprehensive platform for controlling AI behavior through rules loaded from a Rule Registry.
+While traditional linters focus solely on code quality, AI-Lint extends this concept to your entire development ecosystem - from code and documentation to development workflows and LLM interactions.

-**AI conforms to your standards, not the other way around.** Create documentation rules that reflect your organization's style, structure, and requirements, then use AI-Lint to ensure all documents—whether written by humans or AI—consistently follow these standards.
+**AI conforms to your standards, not the other way around.** Define rules that reflect your organization's style, structure, and requirements across all aspects of development.
+Whether you're creating documentation, optimizing workflows, or customizing LLM behavior, AI-Lint ensures consistency and quality throughout your development process.

 ### Key Features

-- **Rule-Based Linting**: Check documents against specified rules
-- **Auto-Fix Capability**: Automatically fix linting errors
+AI-Lint transforms how teams work with AI across four key areas:

+#### AI Behavior Control
-- **Flexible Rule System**: Create, share, and extend rules
+- **Flexible Rule System**: Create, share, and extend rules for all aspects of development
+- **Rule Registry**: Load rules from local files or remote repositories with version control
 - **MCP Server Integration**: Seamless integration with AI tools

-- **Rule Registry**: Load rules from local files or remote repositories
-- **Rule Management**: Add, update, remove, and prioritize rules
+#### Documentation Excellence
+- **Documentation Standards**: Define and enforce consistent documentation practices
+- **Auto-Fix Capability**: Automatically fix documentation issues

+#### Development Workflow Enhancement
+- **Workflow Optimization**: Create rules with LLM assistance for better development workflows
+- **Cross-Team Collaboration**: Involve PO/PdM/Business teams in rule creation

+#### LLM Interaction Improvement
+- **Behavior Customization**: Tailor AI outputs to match your organization's specific needs

 ## Quick Start